Truth vs. Fiction: Thermolysin & Human Islet Isolation

 Choice of thermolysin in Liberase HI formulation based on cost, not performance: Cost was the primary factor for use of thermolysin in Liberase™ HI Purified Enzyme Blend.
-Purified collagenase and neutral protease are required to release islets from pancreatic tissue.
 Initially, the goal of the Liberase project team was to purify Clostridium histolyticum neutral protease (CHNP) from the same C. histolyticum raw material used as a source of the collagenase.
-However, this enzyme was difficult to purify and was unstable.
-The assumption was other neutral proteases would be as effective as CHNP for human islet isolation.
-Purified thermolysin and Dispase™ were found to have acceptable purity and stability with thermolysin chosen based on cost.
-Dose-response experiments correlating Liberase HI mass to islet yields showed that the use of 0.75, 1.5, or 3.0 mg of Liberase HI per mL of solution did not affect human islet yields (4).
+However, this enzyme was difficult to purify and was unstable on storage.
+This led to the evaluation of purified Dispase or Thermolysin in collagenase-protease enzyme mixtures used to isolate human islets.
+Both performed similarly, leading to the choice of thermolysin based on cost.

 Consequences of this difference in thermolysin activity between suppliers: The change in the concentration of thermolysin led many laboratories to unknowingly add excessive amounts of thermolysin activity when using the Roche MTF kit.
-For those who view a kit as a “ready to use product,” some isolators likely used the entire 15 mg bottle for human islet isolation.
-However, others realizing thermolysin’s strong protease activity, either reduced the dose of thermolysin(5, 6) used for islet isolation or replaced it with another neutral protease enzyme (2, 7-9).
+Those who view a kit as a “ready to use product,” likely used the entire 15 mg bottle for human islet isolation.
+However, others realizing thermolysin’s strong protease activity, either reduced the dose of thermolysin (5, 6) used for islet isolation or replaced it with another neutral protease enzyme (2, 7-9).

 References